syncfusion-content/ej2-angular-docs/ej2-angular/toolbar/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Toolbar component | Syncfusion
+title: Getting started with Angular Toolbar Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Toolbar component of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about getting started with Angular Toolbar component of Syncfusion Essential JS 2 and more details.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Toolbar component
+# Getting started with Angular Toolbar Component

 This section explains briefly about how to create a simple **Toolbar** using Angular and configuring the Toolbar items like button, separator and input components.